kmartyn30/MechaCar_Statistical_Analysis/README.md

-  In our analysis, we implemented the function of lm() to create the data frame.
+  In this analysis I implemented the function of lm() to create the data frame.
 This then implicated the variables and correlation to the coefficients with r-values as multiple R-squared" 0.7085 which is utilized as a powereful tool to determine the quantified realtion between the variables and predicatively can be utilized as a influencial decision making within the prcess baed on the meanfulness to the model.
   The R-squared is 0.7085 which is 71% approzimately of the variables of the dependnet variables which is moderate strength correlation.
 The p-value of